manasa7958/Projects/ps6/Readme-ps6.md

 ### Lambda
 What does your lambda expression do?
 What function did you pass it to?
-I used the std::for_each lambda functions several times throughout my code to replace loops.
+I used the std::for_each lambda functions several times throughout my code to replace loops within the RandWriter::kRand(), and ostream& operator<< functions.
 This made my code a lot more easily readable, and debuggable.
 I also used the std::count_if lambda expression for character counting inside of the RandWriter::freq() funciton.

 ### Issues
 What did you have trouble with?
 What did you learn?
 What doesn't work?
 Be honest.
 You might be penalized if you claim something works and it doesn't.
+I think one of the main issues was when handling k = 0.
+I had to adjust how the frequencies and kgrams were stored when dealing with k  = 0.
+I also initally had some off-by-one error when generating output that I later had to debug to make sure my program ran correctly.
+There are no problems in program and it should all be working correctly.

 ### Extra Credit
 Anything special you did.
 This is required to earn bonus points.